whitneyburton/portfolios/students/1510/Jordan-Lawler/mod_3_portfolio.md

 ###Playing a Part:

 This module I saw my role switch dramatically in the community as I began my first of two terms as the SAB representative for Module 3 along with Brenna.
 From what is groaned about by SAB members on a regular basis I had less than stellar expectations for what was in store but I was pleasantly surprised.
 I am looking forward to part two of my SAB experience!

+Fulfill my Dad Steve's empty shell of a life through time together.
+He lives his sad meaningless life vicariously through me.
+Its not easy, but he gives me a weekly allowance of 5$, as a 12 year old, thats a lot of money!!!!!!
+I participate in Kids who Kode.
+Not as a teacher.
+As a kid who kodes.